theiagen/mercury/README.md

 For all organisms:

 1. Required & optional metadata fields are retrieved from the `Metadata.py` file, dependent on the optional `--organism` and `--skip_ncbi` arguments.
+There are additional metadata customization arguments that will overwrite the populate all inputs for the column the argument references.
 2. The input TSV file is read (from the positional `input_table` and `table_name` argument) and the required/optional metadata is extracted for only the samples specified in the postiional `samplenames` argument.
 3. The metadata is formatted according to the requirements of each database, dependent on the specified `--organism` argument.
 4. If SRA submission is not skipped (if `--skip_ncbi` is indicated), the sequencing read files (fastq files) are uploaded to a Google Cloud Storage bucket (specified by `--gcp_bucket_uri`) for temporary storage until they can be retrieved by NCBI (specifically, SRA) during submission.